learn-co-curriculum/dsc-filtering-v2-4/README.md

 UPDATE [table name] SET [column name] = [new value] WHERE [column name] = [value];
 ```

 The `UPDATE` statement uses a `WHERE` clause to grab the row you want to update.
-It identifying the table name you are looking in and re-sets the data in a particular column to a new value.
+It identifies the table name you are looking in and re-sets the data in a particular column to a new value.

 Let's update our one of our cats.
 Turns out Maru's friend Hannah is actually Maru's friend *Hana*.
 Let's update that row to change the name to the correct spelling: